tier4/caret_doc/docs/tips/investigate_behavior.md

 # def get_callbacks(self, *callback_names: str) -> List[CallbackBase]
 ```

-- The 'get_callbacks()' function gets callbacks that match the argument string and callback name.
-    - callback name defined in architecture file.
+- The 'get_callbacks()' function gets callbacks that match the argument string and callback name (callback name defined in architecture file).
 - If concrete callback names are given and there is no match callbacks, The 'get_callbacks()' function warns and may notify similar callbacks name.
 - The 'get_callbacks()' function can recognize UNIX filename pattern such as '*' or '?'.
 - If patterns are given, get_callbacks doesn't raise any exception, and returns empty list.